-SATs aren’t about passing or failing, but are used to reflect the level your child is working to.
-Therefore, SATs should never be seen as a one-off period in the school calendar but as a part of the overall teaching your child receives.
-We will inform you of of your child's outcomes during our end of year reports to parents.
+We want to assure all of our parents that SATs aren’t about 'passing or failing'.
+They are used to reflect the level your child is working to.
+Therefore, SATs should never be seen as a one-off period in the school calendar but as a part of the overall teaching your child receives throughout the entire academic year.
+We report the outcomes of the SATs in our end of year reports in July.

 The key to making SATs less stressful for your child is not to panic yourself.
 Children are well prepared for SATs throughout their school life, as teachers regularly carry out this type of assessment but you can support your child by regularly supporting them with their home learning outside of school.

 There are also a lot of commercially published and very useful practice materials available and a number of very good websites to support learning in general – but remember to give your child extra work to do in moderation.
 Play and quality family time are still vital at this young age!

 The format of SATs and the mark scheme changed in 2016 but the new-style papers are now available to download.
 Sample test papers can be downloaded from here

 A useful video explaining the SATs can be viewed here.

 Example Maths Papers

 Useful Websites to Support Home Learning